oclif/oclif.github.io/docs/releasing.md

 To publish, you can copy the files from `./dist` or use `oclif-dev publish` to copy the files to S3.
 You'll need to set `oclif.update.s3.bucket` in `package.json` to a valid S3 bucket and have credentials set in `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment vars.

 These tarballs as well as the installers below can be made autoupdatable by adding the `@oclif/plugin-update` plugin.
+Just add this plugin and the CLI will autoupdate in the background or when `mycli update` is run.

 ## Windows installer